apacpe/nano-stack-training-2/readme.md

 ```

 ## Store form submission data into MongoDB
-1. For the POST route of your app.js file which is used to handle your form submission, add the following codes:
+1. In the POST route of your app.js file which is used to handle your form submission, add the following codes:
 ```
-app.post('/submit', (req, res) => {
   collection.insertOne(req.body, (err, result) => {
     if (err) return console.log(err)

     console.log('saved to database')
     res.redirect('/') // or do something else here
-  })
   })
 ```
 2. Add this code in your app.js file as well to url encode form submission data:
 ```